Abjad/abjad/trunk/abjad/docs/chapters/examples/ferneyhough/index.rst

 The rhythms
 -----------

-We set tuplet duration:
+We set the duration of each tuplet equal to a quarter note:

 ::

 	abjad> duration = Fraction(1, 4)

-And make the rhythms:
+And then we make the rhythms:

 ::